 You last option is to agree to sign the agreement, but with certain modifications.
 This is discussed below.

 Fair Arbitration Agreements

 It will probably happen to most of us that our employer will be unwilling to forgo the arbitration agreement.
 After all, these agreements are most often in the best interests of the employer, not the employee.
 Even though your employer may not be willing to get rid of it altogether, you may be able to negotiate to make it fairer to you.
 After all, this way you are just looking out for your interests.

 If you feel concerned about an overly-broad or restrictive arbitration agreement, you may want to talk with an attorney before attempting to negotiate.
 Lawyers are often good at finding things that should be changed within arbitration agreements.
 In general, these are some points that you may want to attempt to negotiate:

 Because the arbitration agreement you sign only applies to you and your employer, you may still be able to take your employer to court for some reasons.
 For example, if you feel that your employer discriminated against you, you are free to go to the Equal Employment Opportunity Commission (EEOC) and make a complaint.
 The EEOC can, if they find adequate reason, sue your employer on your behalf because the arbitration agreement only applies to you, not to federal or state agencies.

 While the concept of arbitration sounds slightly confusing, it doesn't need to be.
 You can learn about the law in your state and see how it applies to your situation with the click of a button.
-How?
-With FindLaw's free attorney match.
-You can be paired with a local employment attorney at no obligation today and get a free case review.
+An experienced employment lawyer can answer your questions and evalutate your claim.